 Sounds too good to be true?
 Imagine binge watching your favorite shows and getting paid to do so!

 Companies like to conduct market research to gain feedback from consumers about their products or services.
-And they’re always looking for new survey participants.
+And they’re always looking for new survey participants for their online surveys.

 Thanks to paid survey sites like Survey Junkie, you can actually make money just from giving your opinion.
 In fact, it’s one of the fastest ways to make extra cash!